 At 17, as a minor with lymphoma, Cassandra Callender was confined to a hospital last year by Connecticut officials and forced to undergo chemo.
 She wanted to try holistic remedies, calling chemotherapy “poison.”
 In April, Callender revealed that a new mass was detected in her lung.
 Now 18, legally an adult, she said she’s pursuing “alternative treatments.”

 That choice seems to be gaining favor for some who have faced malignancies, say researchers and doctors.

+Statistics, too, show chemotherapy alternatives are growing in popularity.
 Among North American cancer patients, alternative medicine use has been rising since 2000 as a complementary tactic to Western therapies, reports the National Institutes of Health.
 It’s particularly popular among survivors of melanoma, breast and colorectal cancer.